BobBuildTool/bob/doc/manual/configuration.rst

 Sandbox operation
 ~~~~~~~~~~~~~~~~~

-Unless a sandbox is configured for a recipe the steps are executed directly on
+Unless a sandbox is configured for a recipe, the steps are executed directly on
 the host.
 Bob adds any consumed tools to the front of ``$PATH`` and controls
 the available environment variables.
-Apart from this the build result is pretty
+Apart from this, the build result is pretty
 much dependent on the installed applications of the host.

-By utilizing `user namespaces`_ on Linux Bob is able to execute the package
+By utilizing `user namespaces`_ on Linux, Bob is able to execute the package
 steps in a tightly controlled and reproducible environment.
 This is key to
 enable binary reproducible builds.
 The sandbox image itself is also represented
 by a recipe in the project.